Aesop

 The boy feels very sad.
 He learns that lying is bad.
 Because he lies, no one helps when the real wolf comes.

-Once upon a time, in a small village, there was a young shepherd boy who took care of the village's sheep.
-Every day, he led the sheep to a nearby field to eat grass while he watched them from a hill.
+Once upon a time, a young shepherd boy took care of the village's sheep.
+Each day, he led them to a grassy field near the forest and watched over them from a hill.

-The boy felt bored and lonely because he had no other children to play with.
-One day, he thought of a trick to entertain himself.
-He ran to the village, shouting loudly, "Wolf!
+The boy often felt bored and lonely because there were no other children to play with.
+One day, he had an idea for fun.
+He ran to the village, shouting, "Wolf!
 Wolf!
 A wolf is attacking the sheep!"

 Once upon a time in a quirky little village, tucked away in a place where they might've still believed in things like dial-up internet, there was this shepherd boy.
 Oh, he wasn't your regular shepherd boy; he was the type who'd give you a wink and a nudge, all while watching the village's fluffy sheep.